The Rogue's March: American forces

+There was little consistency in sentencing violators of regulations.
+Punishments varied in severity from regiment to regiment.
+Sometimes they were brutal; often they were humiliating.
+Slight offenses might require the culprit to carry a heavy log, or weighted knapsack, or to wear a sign around his neck proclaiming his crime, for prescribed periods of time.
+More serious breaches of discipline were punished by branding or flogging (forbidden, but often practiced).
+Tying a man up by his thumbs, or spread-eagling him on a wagon wheel, were common, and severe, punishments.
+Certain crimes, thievery for example, were punished by stripping the offender of his military insignia and ceremoniously driving him from camp.
+Illustrated in the photograph is "The Rogue's March," in which a thief is being drummed out of a Union camp at Morris Island.

+Formal expulsion from the regiment was not the only occasion for playing the tune.
+In the Army of the Potomac a civilian who sold whisky to men doing sentry duty was sentenced to be marched through the town wearing a placard "accompanied by music playing the Rogues March"; and a camp follower who stole was likewise paraded to the tune.
 General Meade expelled a newspaper reporter by having him placed backwards on a mule and led through the ranks to the Rogue's March.
 The Rogue's March was also played at military executions by firing squad.
 It was used in a black militia sent to maintain law and order in the South in the Reconstruction era.

 The expulsion could be lethal.
 An eyewitness recalled the practice during one of the Indian wars:

 His head was shaved and he was branded with a hot iron and drummed out of the army.
 At that time it was suicide to go a mile from the fort, for the Indians watched the road constantly, but this did not seem to matter...
 [B]y February or March 1869, there had been four or five men drummed out of the Omaha Barracks.
 In each instance the men were branded with a hot iron, their heads were shaved, they were marched around the fort with a fife and drum playing "Poor Old Soldier", and then drummed out.